Bridge with Other MQTT Services

 - Incoming messages: Subscribes to the topics of the remote MQTT service and forwards their messages to the current deployment.

-EMQX Platform supports configuring multiple bridging rules on the same connection, each with different topic mappings and message transformation rules, implementing a function similar to message routing.
+EMQX Cloud supports configuring multiple bridging rules on the same connection, each with different topic mappings and message transformation rules, implementing a function similar to message routing.
 During bridging, you can also process messages through the Rule Engine to filter, enrich, and transform messages before forwarding.

 Features and Benefits